hongphucsoftware/michael-movies-recommendation/replit.md

 ## Data Storage
 The application currently uses browser localStorage for all user data persistence, with a planned migration path to PostgreSQL database.

+## Data Sources
+The application now uses authentic IMDb Top 250 data sourced from the movie-monk-b0t GitHub repository (auto-updated every 6 hours) instead of TMDb's "top rated" endpoint.
+This provides real classic movies like "The Shawshank Redemption", "Whiplash", "WALL-E", and "Warrior".
+YouTube trailers are obtained by cross-referencing IMDb IDs with TMDb's database.

 **Key architectural decisions:**
 - **Development Storage**: localStorage for immediate functionality without backend dependencies